zelphir/next-transpile-modules/README.md

 Please note, the above [will only work](https://github.com/zeit/next.js/issues/9022#issuecomment-610255555) if `react` is properly declared as `peerDependencies` or `devDependencies` in your referenced package.

 It is not a great solution, but it works.
 Any help to find a more future-proof solution is welcome.

+## Credits

+All the honor goes to [James Gorrie](https://github.com/jamesgorrie) who created the first version of this plugin.